The Garden Grazer

 For more inspiration, also browse all vegan breakfast recipes.

-Vegan brownie baked oatmeal in a glass baking dish topped with banana and raspberries
+Vegan brownie baked oatmeal in a glass baking dish with serving spoon

 5 from 3 votes